Katlicia/e-commerce-app/README.md

 ## Project Structure Notes

 The shared directory is aliased in the frontend and mobile Vite/Metro configs so both apps can import from it using a consistent path.
-Redux slices in shared cover authentication, products, cart, favorites, orders, user profile, lists, cargo options, coupons, banners, homepage sections, homepage layout, and tax settings.
+Redux slices in shared cover authentication, products, cart, favorites, orders, user profile, lists, cargo options, coupons, banners, homepage sections, homepage layout, tax settings, price alarms, and corporate offers.

 The admin panel has its own Redux store separate from the shared one, with slices for admin authentication and admin-specific operations.